ipicca/ipicca/README.md

 ---

-I am a FrontEnd Developer 🖤
+I am a FrontEnd Developer and a student inn 🖤

  🌱 I’m currently learning JavaScript